コンテンツにスキップ

 【アートと旅する01】川崎市 藤子・F・不二雄ミュージアム

-(Top image: Kawasaki City Fujiko F Fujio Museum Harappa ©Fujiko-Pro)
+(Top image: Kawasaki City Fujiko F. Fujio Museum Harappa ©Fujiko-Pro)

-"Dreams", "Wonders" and "Playfulness"
+"Dreams," "Mystery," and "Playfulness"

-Kawasaki City Fujiko F Fujio Museum Harappa ©Fujiko-Pro
+Kawasaki City Fujiko F. Fujio Museum Harappa ©Fujiko-Pro

 Take the direct shuttle bus to the museum